extratone/bilge/annotation/highlights.md

 > Scholars have shown that for childhood to become what it is now—among other things, a protected site and a source of sentiment—a lot of things had to happen, and of course they did not happen for everyone.

+> Scholars have shown that for childhood to become what it is now—among other things, a protected site and a source of sentiment—a lot of things had to happen, and of course they did not happen for everyone.

 > Some pieces investigate the persistence of history that an emphasis on the youthfulness of technologies and technologists obscures.
 One writer points out that, although the money in Silicon Valley is often presented as new, much of it is in fact inherited.

+> Some pieces investigate the persistence of history that an emphasis on the youthfulness of technologies and technologists obscures.
+One writer points out that, although the money in Silicon Valley is often presented as new, much of it is in fact inherited.

 > if you want to get a glimpse into the torture chambers of the War on Terror, you can set the geolocation on your Tinder app to 19.9031 N, 75.0967 W: Guantánamo, Cuba.

+> if you want to get a glimpse into the torture chambers of the War on Terror, you can set the geolocation on your Tinder app to 19.9031 N, 75.0967 W: Guantánamo, Cuba.

+> Notwithstanding the lucrative business of defining and branding distinct generations, we find that one feature of youth today is that there are far too many kinds of kids to generalize about.

 > Notwithstanding the lucrative business of defining and branding distinct generations, we find that one feature of youth today is that there are far too many kinds of kids to generalize about.